44th Berlin International Film Festival

 The 44th annual Berlin International Film Festival was held from 10 to 21 February 1994.
+British producer Jeremy Thomas was the Jury President for the Main Competition.

-The Golden Bear was awarded to British-Irish film In the Name of the Father directed by Jim Sheridan.
+The Golden Bear was awarded to In the Name of the Father, directed by Jim Sheridan.

 The retrospective dedicated to Austrian director, actor and producer Erich von Stroheim was shown at the festival.

 Jury

+Main Competition

 The following people were announced as being on the jury for the festival: